mangal-interactions/mangal/mangal.md

 [@poisot_dissimilarity_2012].
 Yet, meta-analyses of a large number of ecological networks are still extremely rare, and most of the studies comparing several networks do so within the limit of particular systems [@schleuning_specialization_2011;@dalsgaard_historical_2013].
-In part, this can be attributed to the limited methods allowing to compare networks in which no species are in common.
-However, the severe shortage of data in the field also restricts the scope of large-scale analyses.
+The severe shortage of data in the field also restricts the scope of large-scale analyses.

 An increasing number of approaches are being put forth to *predict* the structure of ecological networks, either relying on latent variables